akkartik/mu/linux/vocabulary.md

 #### arrays and strings

 - `populate`: allocates space for `n` objects of the appropriate type.
-- `copy-array`: allocates enough space and writes out a copy of an array of some type.
+- `copy-array-object`: allocates enough space and writes out a copy of an array of some type.
 - `slice-to-string`: allocates space for an array of bytes and copies the slice into it.

 - `array-equal?`
 - `substring`: string, start, length -> string
 - `split-string`: string, delimiter -> array of strings

-- `copy-array-object`

 #### predicates